fjp/fjp.github.io/collections/_fpv/2020-13-05-propeller.md

 ## Plastic, Fiberglass or Carbon

 Propellers can consisto of different materials.
 Small and in general inexpensive propellers are made of conventional plastic (e.g. EPP propellers).
-Improve quality of propellers is achieved through addition of carbonfiber or fiberglass.
+Improve quality of propellers is achieved through addition of carbon fiber or fiberglass.
 Propeller materials mixed of carbon- and fiberglass exist too.
+The best quality comes with a propeller consisting of pure carbon fiber because they are very light and highly efficient.
+Because of its expensive material and manufacturing process it is more expensive compared to a traditional plastic propeller.

 References: